piegope/doc/docs/en/server/installation/index.md

 ---
 ## Topology
 {% snippet icon.badgeInfo %}
-If you have just received your license serials, please refer to the [Getting Started](/server/getting-started/) topic.
+If you have just received your license serials, please refer to [Getting started](/server/getting-started/).
 {% endsnippet %}

 A {{ en.DVLS }} instance is actually a web application.
 This allows for exposing its services on the Internet or an Intranet.